VirtualBrainLab/vbl-docs/docs/source/03_brain_viewer/01_bv_intro.md

 In the application settings (which are open by default) you can "explode" the brain using the slider option.
 You can explode all areas, or just the cortex and hippocampus "vertically" sort of like a nested doll.
 You can also switch from exploding all areas to just the left side, as well as set the colors to the defaults on the right side of the brain.

 The camera rotation button continuously increments the `set_camera_y_angle` function to rotate the camera around the current camera target point.
 The speed is controlled by the slider.

-## Developer Instructions

-### Adding new functionality

-To add a new function you need to add three parts:

- 1. Update `unitymouse/render.py` to include the new function and add documentation
- 2. Add the `socket.io` call to the set of EmitAll calls in `Server/server.js`
- 3. Add the new functionality to the UnityClient in `UM_Client.cs`

-Before deploying you should add a new test script in `Examples` which runs your new functionality and makes sure that it works.
-See `example_script.py`.

-### Deploying the client

-The client is accessed by users in two ways: either through the web server at `data.virtualbrainlab.org` or through a standalone desktop app which we include in each minor version release.
-To deploy a new client you need to take a few steps.

- 1. If you changed the Addressable assets or updated to a new version of Unity you need to re-build the assets.
-Do this for each build target separately.
-Then copy the `UnityClient/ServerData` folder to the `htdocs/UMData` subfolder on the server.
- 2. Build the WebGL target build, then copy this to the `htdocs/UMRenderer` subfolder on the server.
- 3. Build the Windows target build, compress to zip, and attach this to the next release version.
-Or, if you are hotfixing a previous release, update the hotfix version number and swap the new build for the previous one.

-#### Uploading to the server

-The server runs Apache, the htdocs file is at `C:/Apache24/htdocs`.
-Ask Dan for the login details.
-You can copy files locally onto the data server or copy them through google drive or slack.

-### Deploying the server

-#### For local testing

-To run a local copy of the server you need to install Node.js and then run the command `node server.js` in the Server folder.
-This will start the server on `localhost:5000`.
-You then need to redirect both the python client and UnityClient to access the local server.
-Do this by running `umr.setup(localhost=True)` and by checking the `localhost` option in the `main` GameObject.

-#### On Heroku

-Every time the github repository is pushed the Heroku server will re-build.
-You will get back a 503 server response if there are errors in the code running on Heroku.

 ## Citing